hackerbirds/fetch/README.md

 - Press enter to launch the first result
 - Otherwise click the entry with your cursor

+### Configuring the app

+While the search bar is active, press Cmd+T to open the configuration file.
+The app requires a restart to update its configuration.

 ## Features

 - It's really fast.
 App launches instantly.
 Searches happen instantly.